cleavr/cleaverdocs/content/documentation/custom-servers.md

 - If you delete a custom server from Cleavr, this will not also destroy the server from the custom provider.
 Cleavr does not gain that level of access.
 If you remove a server from Cleavr you will also need to remove it from your custom server provider.
 - Some providers may block HTTPS access (Google Cloud, Lightsail) by default and you'll need to enable HTTPS for sites with SSL to render.
+- Some providers rotate SSH keys periodically and/or during a server reboot.
+This will sever Cleavr's connection to the server and you will need to [update Cleavr's connection](/guides/cleavr-connection).